-The movement in technical provisions is dominated by the increase in the unit reserve of £46.21m.
-This reflects the net impact on the TIP and reinsurance accepted business of investment returns on the linked assets and new business exceeding the full and partial surrenders over the reporting period.
+The movement in technical provisions is dominated by the decrease in the unit reserve of £89.68m.
+This reflects the net impact on the TIP and reinsurance accepted business of full and partial surrenders over the reporting period which have only been offset to a degree by new business and positive investment returns over the period.